Flu Season Shots and Covid-19 Pandemic: Dealing with Higher Volume

 Establishing a testing algorithm, such as the one laid out by the CDC, can help clinicians decide when to test for COVID-19 and/or influenza.
 This type of workflow can reduce the risk of ordering unnecessary labs and placing additional strain on laboratory staff.

 Additionally, labs can create their own algorithms for managing incoming lab orders based on specific scenarios—for instance, an asymptomatic outpatient vs. a patient requiring hospitalization, or dual influenza / COVID-19 testing vs. testing for just one virus.

 Now more than ever, it is important for laboratory leaders to be in close communication with clinicians, phlebotomists, and vaccine administrators.
-This will reduce the risk of miscommunications in regards to test procedures, turnaround times, and results availability.
+This will reduce the risk of miscommunications in regard to test procedures, turnaround times, and the availability of results.

 There is still much we do not know about how a combined COVID-19 and flu season will impact the healthcare industry.
 But by planning ahead and taking all possible steps to protect essential healthcare workers, we can help providers and labs make it through this flu season successfully while providing the best possible care for patients.